Pizza1234/tic-tac-toe/README.md

 `docker run -ti -p 8080:8080 -d tic-tac-toe`

-Also there is already builded jar in 'docker' folder, so one can skip building application section.
+Also there is already built jar in 'docker' folder, so one can skip building application section.

 ## Rest Service Description